zeozeozeo/fine/README.md

 ## [First of all, install the SDL2 dependencies.](https://github.com/veandco/go-sdl2#requirements)

-The SDL2 `gfx` and `mixer` packages are not necessary, Fine does not use them.
+The SDL2 `mixer` package is not necessary, Fine does not use it.

 When distributing on Windows, make sure to move the SDL2 dynamic link libraries in the same folder as the executable.